Agent Probing Interaction Policies: Results

-We randomly generate 1000 episodes of 128 time steps each.
+We randomly generated 1000 episodes of 128 time steps each.
 Then we train our network using the Adam optimizer with a learning rate of 0.001 for 20 epochs.

 Each step was treated as a one trajectory move and the 128 steps as 128 batch.
 Average reward of the RL agent and Loss of the classifier of the 128 batch was then plotted against 1000 timestep.
-An experiment was setup for only determinsitic opposing agents, deterministic and stochastic opposing agents and a random agent was used as a baseline.
+An experiment was setup for only deterministic opposing agents, deterministic and stochastic opposing agents and an agent that runs random policy was used as a baseline.

-Fig \ref{fig:rand_loss} and Fig \ref{fig:rand_reward} shows the baseline loss and reward for a random agent policy.
-It is evident that the classifier and RL agent performs worse than the when the RL agent and classifier improves each other.
-It is also clearly obvious in Fig \ref{fig:stoch_reward} and Fig \ref{fig:stoch_loss} that the Agent and classifier finds it challenging to learn which is because the stochastic opposing agents are very hard to predict especially the random agent.
-Since this is a work in progress and our initial experiment is just using a step, We would proceed with improving these results by giving the Classifier and RL agents full trajectory information and also freeze the the classifier while training the RL agent and vice versa just as it is done when training generative adversarial networks.
+The classifier loss result is shown in Fig. \ref{fig:loss} and agent reward is shown in Fig. \ref{fig:reward}.
+It is obvious that classifier loss reduces while the agent reward increases and is better than random in both case.
+The agent could easily classify the opposing agent whenever it's a simple as being deterministic, however when some of the opposing agent start behaving stochastically, it begins to get very difficult for the agent to classify.
+This generally exposes a rare kind of supervised learning difficulty where ground truth label data is stochastic.
+The loss of combination of all opponents in Fig. \ref{fig:loss} is higher than for deterministic opponents because the classification loss is for 9 opposing agent and would be as high as $\ln(9)$ initially compared to 4 opposing agent which starts at about $\ln(4)$.